GSA-TTS/piipan-open-source/docs/roadmap.md

 **Acceptance criteria**
 - ATO has been achieved
-- The production environment has been deployed through a FNS-hosted CI/CD toolchain
+- The production environment has been deployed through a Tenant-hosted CI/CD toolchain
 - Uploads and query-initiated matches work for curated test data in production, using updated deidentification designs
 - Each tenant agency in Group 1A has verified their ability to interact with the production API
-- Primary users at the tenant agencies and FNS have been identified, access has been granted, and each user has verified their ability to access the piipan website
+- Primary users at the tenant agencies and Tenant have been identified, access has been granted, and each user has verified their ability to access the piipan website

 A detailed list of the issues involved in achieving this goal can be found in the [1st release: Initial Production Deployment milestone](https://github.com/18F/piipan/milestone/21)

 ## Pre-MVP Test Launch
-**Goal: FNS can confirm that uploads and matching will work by allowing tenants to send production data (without triggering match actions).
-FNS begins monitoring key performance indicators.
-FNS can test usability of the process for match determinations to be made.**
+**Goal: Tenant can confirm that uploads and matching will work by allowing tenants to send production data (without triggering match actions).
+Tenant begins monitoring key performance indicators.
+Tenant can test usability of the process for match determinations to be made.**

 _Target date: TBD_